Fountains Abbey & Studley Royal Water Garden

 Beningbrough Hall, Gallery & Gardens

-Beningbrough, on the outskirts of Harrogate, with its eight acres of gardens and art gallery in the hall, is...
+Beningbrough Hall, on the outskirts of Harrogate, with its eight acres of gardens is a real treat to enjoy...

 Find the echoes of the past around Harrogate and discover how this part of Yorkshire played its part in shaping the modern world we live in today